 How to Tell When Your HVAC Air Filter Needs Changing

 Any use will lead to some amount of dirt being trapped in your air filter—that's its job, after all.
-So how do you know when it's too much dirt and your filter needs to be replaced?
+So how do you know when your filter has trapped too much dirt and needs to be replaced?

-It's always best to err on the side of replacing your filter; they're inexpensive, and keeping your heating and cooling vents clear will be well worthwhile when your energy bill comes due.
-If it's been awhile since you've changed your filters out, we can help you find the right size, brand and type of HVAC air filter for your furnace and/or air conditioner—click on over and get your system back to clean efficiency!
+If in doubt, it's always best to err on the side of replacing your filter.
+They're relatively inexpensive, and that small cost to keep your heating and cooling vents clear will be well worthwhile when your energy bill comes due.
+If it's been a while since you've changed your filters, we can help you find the right size, brand and type of HVAC air filter for your furnace and/or air conditioner—click on over and get your system back to clean efficiency!